-This semester Environmental Geology course is a Web-synchronous course (MW 9:10-10:05 am) that includes virtual class via Zoom through WKU Blackboard; Friday (9:10-10:05am) is reserved for Q&A session and feedback/reviews.
-Given the constantly changing current pandemic situation and for the sake of the safety of all students enrolled in this course, I may have the right to make any changes to the web course delivery, grading categories/percentage, contents, assignments, or any other part of this syllabus.
+This semester Environmental Geology course is a web course that will be administered through WKU Blackboard.
+I may have the right to make any changes to the web course delivery, grading categories/percentage, contents, assignments, or any other part of this syllabus.
 Any such changes will be notified to students immediately through email and/or Blackboard.